-Your Guide to an EPIC 2018 Winter Olympics Vacation
+Your Guide to an EPIC Vacation in PyeongChang

-The 2018 Winter Olympics will take place in PyeongChang and Gangneung City, located in South Korea’s east coast in Gangwon Province.
+There's a reason that PyeongChang, located in South Korea’s east coast in Gangwon Province, was chosen for the 2018 Winter Olympics.
 With two national parks, coastal beach towns, and eons of history, Gangwon Province has a lot to experience.
-This guide offers a few suggestions to help you make the most of your epic 2018 Winter Olympics vacation.
+This guide offers a few suggestions to help you make the most of your trip to PyeongChang.
 Try something: Physical, Tasty, Hallyu, Artistic, Spiritual.

 Like It?
 Share It!